opentorah/opentorah/docbook/README.md

 Plugin supports typesetting mathematics using [MathJax](https://www.mathjax.org/);
-code of the FOP MathJax plugin is shipped as a separate artifact `org.podval.fop:org.podval.fop.mathjax` to facilitate its re-use with markup other than DocBook.
+code of the FOP MathJax plugin is shipped as a separate artifact `org.opentorah:opentorah-fop` to facilitate its re-use with markup other than DocBook.

 ## Summary ##